English Major Exit Portfolio Requirement

 - A critical and reflective essay (750 to 1250 words) that introduces the portfolio as a whole, making clear how your portfolio reflects the sum of your education at Eastern, both within the English major and within the larger context of a Liberal Arts university.
 For this last component, you might want to refer to the guiding principles and core abilities for Eastern’s Liberal Arts Core.Additional guidance on composing the critical and reflective essay is available here.

 To meet the requirement in time for graduation, your full and final portfolio must be submitted no later than the last day of final exams for the semester immediately preceding your planned graduation date.
 For summer graduation, the portfolio must be submitted by the last day of summer classes.
-Please use binder clip.
-No folder or portfolio cover is necessary, and indicate your name, Eastern ID #, and semester year on the reflective essay.
+Please use a binder clip to hold your portfolio and use this checklist as the cover sheet for your portfolio.

 If you have any questions about this requirement, please contact your faculty advisor or the English department chair.